xp44mm/Notebook/F#/Programming with Objects.md

 val it : float = 10.0
 ```

-Once again, it’s helpful to look at the inferred type signature for the Vector2D type definition of Listing 6-2:
+Once again, it's helpful to look at the inferred type signature for the Vector2D type definition of Listing 6-2:

 ```F#
 type Vector2D =